Introduction

 B. Scope of Inquiry

 A student's previous student conduct record from NYIT College of Osteopathic Medicine and any other past misconduct presented will only be considered at the discretion of the chair when deemed related to the present allegation, such as when a pattern of misconduct is alleged.
-However, after a student is found responsible for a violation of the code, any academic or previous disciplinary record may be considered when determining the appropriate educational sanction(s).
+However, after a student is found responsible for a violation of the code, any academic or previous disciplinary record may be considered when determining the appropriate sanction(s).

 C. Disciplinary Consolidations